YINI-lang/YINI-spec/README.md

 ---

 ## 🙋‍♀️ Why YINI?
-- **YINI is an alternative** to other great config formats like INI, JSON, YAML, XML, and TOML — designed for clarity, simplicity, and straightforward section nesting.
+- **YINI is an alternative** to other great config formats like INI, JSON, YAML, XML, and TOML — designed for clarity, simplicity, minimalism, and straightforward section nesting.
 - **Started as a personal project and a research challenge:** Provides structure similar to INI, with features inspired by JSON and YAML.
 - **Built for clarity:**
-    * Uses minimal syntax for humans, especially for nested sections.
+    * Uses minimal, concise syntax, especially for nested sections.
-    * Uses a concise syntax, aims to not have too much syntax noise.
+    * Supports commonly used configuration data structures.
-    * Supports commonly used configuration structures.
+    * Flexibel commenting styles, and the spec supports for both lenient and strict mode.
 - *Originated from practical needs **for configuration clarity, simplicity, minimalism, and flexibility**.

 ---

 ## 🚀 What is YINI?

 **YINI (Yet another INI)** is a minimal and human-readable configuration file format with a formally defined grammar and a specification.
-It was designed for clarity and simplicity, offering features that improve on classic INI while avoiding the complexity of formats like YAML - yet being less noisy than JSON and TOML.
+It was designed for straightforward configuration, with improvements over classic INI and a simpler structure than YAML, JSON, or TOML.

-YINI is clean, consistent, and structured — easy for humans to write and machines to parse.
+YINI aims to be clean, consistent, and structured — Intended for both manual and programmatic editing.

 > YINI aims to hit the sweet spot between human-friendly simplicity and reliable structure — without the noise of JSON or the quirks of YAML.